-Your initial visit will take approximately an hour and a half and consists of a personal and medical consultation covering your family history, lifestyle, systems functions (eg. sleep, appetite) and full details of your current complaint/s and any test or investigations that you have had.
+Your initial visit will last approximately an hour and a half and consists of a personal and medical consultation covering your family history, lifestyle, systems functions (eg. sleep, appetite) and full details of your current complaint/s and any test or investigations that you have had.
 You will also have the opportunity to discuss in complete confidence any concerns or troubles you may currently be dealing with.
 After your consultation I will carry out a number of short non-invasive physical diagnostic tests including blood pressure, temperature distribution and pulse taking.
 In most cases, aside from the most complex, this is then followed by your first treatment.
-Subsequent appointments take forty five minutes to one hour, and include discussion of your progress and your treatment to date.
+Subsequent appointments take 45-60 minutes, and include discussion of your progress and your treatment to date.

 What does it feel like?